lemire/JavaFastPFOR/README.md

 Some CODECs ("integrated codecs") assume that the integers are in sorted orders and use differential coding (they compress deltas).
-They can be found in the package me.lemire.integercopression.differential.
+They can be found in the package me.lemire.integercompression.differential.
 Most others do not.